esphome/esphome-docs/components/esphome.rst

 This behavior can be disabled by setting ``flash_write_interval`` to ``0s`` to immediately commit the state to flash, however, be aware that this may lead to increased flash wearing and a shortened device lifespan!

-For ESP8266, :ref:`esphome-esp8266_restore_from_flash` must also be set to true for states to be written to flash.

 .. _esphome-changing_node_name: